a4arpon/a4arpon/README.md

 • Teams needing backend infrastructure
 • Founders building MVP products

-If you are building a product and need help with backend systems, infrastructure, or APIs, feel free to connect.
+If you are building a product and need help with **backend systems, infrastructure, or APIs**, feel free to connect.

 ---